MrJohnsson77/nostr-citadel/README.md

 A specific bootstrap relay can be set in config.yaml, this relay will be added to the list of relays used during bootstrap.

 Open the relay_url in a browser to verify that the relay is running.
 Add your relay in your nostr client to connect and start saving your events.
 Profiles of whitelisted users will be displayed on the dashboard, it can be disabled in config.yaml by setting `dashboard: false`

-If your profile doesn't show up on the dashboard, start any client and save your profile to push it to your relay.
+If your profile doesn't show up on the dashboard, start any nostr client and save your profile to push it to your relay.

 ### Operation
-Changing admin_npub in config.yaml will replace the old admin with the new one.
+Changing admin.npub in config.yaml will replace the old admin with the new one.
 In this version a change of admin won't purge the events of the old admin, only delete the event with kind 0 (profile)

- *  Bind to specific port
+ *  Bind to port and select loglevel
     ```
     ./nostr-citadel start --port 1337 --loglevel INFO
     ```

   * Display whitelist
     ```
     # List whitelisted npubs